 Tips for Evaluating Annuities

-• Shopping around for annuities can leave you confused about how each one works.
+- Shopping around for annuities can leave you confused about how each one works.
 Fortunately, a financial advisor can decipher these contracts and give insight on how they align with your retirement plan.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goal, get started now.

 Photo credit: ©iStock/staticnak1983, ©iStock/Morsa Images, ©iStock/